sst/guide/_chapters/deploy-the-apis.md

 $ serverless deploy
 ```

 Near the bottom of the output for this command, you will find the `Service Information`.
 This has a list of the endpoints of the APIs that were created.
 Make a note of these endpoints as we are going to use them later while creating our frontend.
-We are also going to quickly test these endpoints a bit further down in this chapter.
+We are also going to quickly test these endpoints next.

 ``` bash
 Service Information